-Portable Bluetooth speakers have surged in popularity in recent years, and continue to be released in their numbers by manufacturers, arriving in all shapes and sizes, decked out with an ever-increasing array of features.
-While typically small, these devices can deliver a big sound, and when paired with a smart device allow users to stream their music, be it from pre-stored albums or a playlist, or streamed via an online music streaming service.
+Luckily, those days are long behind us.
+Bluetooth is bigger and better than ever before, thanks in part to the rise of music streaming services such as Spotify and Apple Music.
+As this popularity continues to rise with no signs of slowing down, portable Bluetooth speakers continue to be released in numbers by manufacturers, arriving in all shapes and sizes, decked out with an ever-increasing array of features.
+While typically small, these devices can deliver a big sound, and when paired with a smart device, allows users to stream their music of choice, even from the other side of the house.

 As explained by the Bluetooth SIG (special interest group): “A Bluetooth product, like a headset or watch, contains a tiny computer chip with a Bluetooth radio and software that makes it easy to connect.
 When two Bluetooth devices want to talk to each other, they need to pair.”

 Through this ‘pairing’ process, a smart device can connect with a Bluetooth compatible audio device, meaning your tunes can be played via a different device altogether.
 As this technology and market have blossomed, brands have released their own apps, like the Bose Connect app for wireless headphones, which contain a number of functionality and personalisation options, allowing you to listen to your music the way you like it.

 It should also be noted that Bluetooth as a technology is evolving, meaning that the newest-release Bluetooth devices are likely to feature the latest Bluetooth standards, meaning if you want the latest and greatest, you might need to keep an eye out on what’s available.

 What should I look for in a Bluetooth speaker?

 Choosing the correct Bluetooth speaker all comes down to what will work best for you and your unique lifestyle.
 However, it is important to keep your eyes peeled for certain factors – some of which can’t be overlooked.
 These include: